codefuse-ai/codefuse-devops-eval/README.md

 answer: D
 explanation: According to the analysis, the value 265 in the given time series at 12 o'clock is significantly larger than the surrounding data, indicating a sudden increase phenomenon.
 Therefore, selecting option D is correct.
 ```
+#### 🔧 ToolLearning Sample Example

+👀 👀The data format is compatible with OpenAI's Function Calling.
+Please refer to [category_mapping.json](resources/categroy_mapping.json) for details.

 ## 🚀 How to Evaluate